Speech on International Women’s Day Inspiring Speech for Women’s Day

 Hillary Clinton

-The journey of Women from protesting on the streets to making the world celebrate International women’s day was not an easy one.
-We celebrate this day today, only because of the historical footsteps of great women who fought for their rights.
-So, when did this all-women movement, standing up for themselves started?
+Women’s journey from protesting on the streets to making the world celebrate International Women’s day was not easy.
+We celebrate this day today only because of the historical footsteps of great women who fought for their rights.
+So, when did this all-women movement, standing up for themselves, start?
 Let me take you back in time to be more grateful for the world you have today.

-Women’s activism or can say, the fight for Women to attain equal rights dates back to the late 1800s when the women of that time were fighting to get the right to vote for the leader of their choice.
-Also, there was a demand for the right of women to work and be a part of various training programmes but till that time, the voice of women was treated inconsiderately.
-Women were not let to put their point and have a say about anything from politics to economics.
+Women’s activism, or the fight for Women to attain equal rights, dates back to the late 1800s when the women of that time were fighting to get the right to vote for the leader of their choice.
+Also, there was a demand for the right of women to work and be a part of various training programmes, but till that time, women’s voices were treated inconsiderately.
+Women were not allowed to make their point and have a say in anything from politics to economics.
 They were not even allowed to speak at conferences.

-So, the first campaign in the journey of providing equal rights to women started on 28th February 1908.
-An all-women strike by the garment workers, against the working conditions, these women were subjected to.
-It started with a basic labour movement but the voices of those women left a mark at the beginning of a journey of self-respect.
+So, the first campaign to provide equal rights to women started on 28th February 1908.
+An all-women strike by the garment workers against the working conditions these women were subjected to.
+It started with a basic labour movement, but the voices of those women left a mark at the beginning of a journey of self-respect.

 womens-day

-It was only during the era of 1970s, that the long fight for women’s rights became impactful enough to create an intensified movement.
-The demand for equal rights became strong, feminist action became powerful and rallying became a common way to express disapproval against the patriarchal laws of Society.
-A decade after, women started switching roles and fixed themselves to men’s jobs, thriving to get considered equivalent to a man and showing that the world does not require a gender label to do certain jobs.
-Well, needless to say, they succeed!
+It was only during the era of 1970s that the long fight for women’s rights became impactful enough to create an intensified movement.
+The demand for equal rights became strong, feminist action became powerful, and rallying became a common way to express disapproval against the patriarchal laws of Society.
+A decade later, women started switching roles and fixed themselves to men’s jobs, thriving to be considered equivalent to men and showing that the world does not require a gender label to do certain jobs.
+Well, they succeeded!

 Major companies started to include the female workforce and diversify their organizations, breaking gender stereotypes and biasing.
 It was only due to the constant efforts of the women community which paved the path for the acceptance of the other diversified genders and brought it to the attention of people that other gender groups like LGBTQ also deserve the rights similar to each one of us.
 The world actually started evaluating discrimination.

-Women today, definitely live in a better world than the women belonging to history.
+Women today definitely live in a better world than the women belonging to history.
 But there still are things that need to be addressed.
-Despite all the efforts, still today, an average woman spends double the time working as compared to men, unpaid.
-They face atrocities of rapes and intimidations for achieving what they truly desire.
+Despite all the efforts, today, an average woman spends double the time working compared to men.
+They face atrocities of rape and intimidation for achieving what they truly desire.

-Today, women hold the topmost positions in every sector and play the best roles, history will ever witness.
-Now, men are standing up as allies to work for the upliftment of women which is exactly what women from the 1800s would have imagined a world to be.
+Today, women hold the topmost positions in every sector and play the best roles in history.
+Now, men are standing up as allies to work for the upliftment of women, which is exactly what women from the 1800s would have imagined the world to be.

 women-day-speech